-In 1899, Duddell decided to tackle the humming problem in London streetlights by conducting numerous experiments with plasma lamps.
-He discovered that varying the voltage powering the lamps allowed him to control the audio frequencies via a resonating circuit.
-This did not eliminate the humming problem he had set out to solve, but it did give Duddell an idea.
-By attaching a makeshift keyboard, he was able to produce musical notes.
-This led to his invention of the “singing arc,” which he first exhibited to a group of electrical engineers in 1899.
-My work is based on this technology involving physical and digital feedback loop.
-I wanted to create a musical instrument which makes a sound piece using digital audio waves (sinus, squared and triangle wave) and basic geometry forms as input.
-One of goals was to get away from being a composer and letting the system to “decide” a composition of sound work.
-While the webcam is filming one of the sculptures computer is analyzing input image and based on that generates a sound wave that is being played back with a singing arc.
-The singing arc then burns the sculpture and the circle starts again.
-Sound piece is ready when singing arc stops singing.
-System produced 3 destructive sculptures and 3 generative sounds.
+Experiment No.1 is real-time data visualization and sonification installation using Open Source Computer Vision (openCV) and Pure Data software.
+In 1988 physicist W. Duddell tackled the problem of humming noise in London streetlights.
+He conducted numerous experiments with plasma bulbs that were the main light source emitters.
+The experiments resulted in a discovery where varying the voltage power of a bulb allowed him to control the frequency of the humming noise via a resonating circuit.
+This did not eliminate the humming noise that he had set to solve, but it did give Duddell an idea to create an electric powered music instrument that is known as the singing arc.
+I used a singing arc in my work to create a musical instrument which makes a sound piece using digital audio waves (sinus, square and triangle wave) and basic geometry forms as input.
+One of the goals was to get away from being a composer and letting the system to “decide” what the composition will be like.
+A webcam is filming one of the sculptures which then OpenCV recognizes, the video input fed to an oscillator to generate a sound wave that is being played back by my singing arc.
+The singing arc then burns the sculpture which changes data about the shape that is being seen with the web camera and the cycle repeats itself.
+The sound composition is finished when the singing arc cannot reach the sculpture anymore.
+The system produced 3 destructive sculptures and 3 generative sounds compositions.

 – 2013 17 October – 24 November, “Synthetic Nature”, Madona museum, Madona, LV

 – 2013 23 August – 22 September, “Synthetic Nature”, RIXC gallery, Riga, LV